 In Wisconsin, there are multiple programs that offer personal care or personal attendant services.
 To clarify, here we are referring to Personal Care provided under the Medicaid State Plan, not under the Medicaid IRIS Program or the Family Care and Partnership Programs.

-MAPC is a benefit of Wisconsin Medicaid's State Plan.
-Interested parties must be eligible for state Medicaid.
+MAPC is a benefit of Wisconsin Medicaid’s State Plan, and therefore, interested parties must be eligible for state Medicaid.
 Applicants can be considered Categorically Needy, meaning their income and assets are such that they automatically qualify for the program.
 Alternatively, applicants can fall under the Medically Needy category.
 This means their income may exceed the Categorically Needy level, but their medical expenses and care costs are such that they still cannot afford to pay for them themselves.

-In 2019, to be Categorically Needy, a single applicant must not have income in excess of $597.78 / month plus up to $257 / month in actual shelter costs.
-One's countable assets, which do not include a home (given the applicant lives in the home and the equity value is no greater than $878,000) and a car, cannot be more than $2,000.
-Married couples with both spouses as applicants cannot have monthly income and asset limits greater than $903.38 plus up to $385.67 in actual shelter costs and $3,000, respectively.
+In 2020, to be Categorically Needy, a single applicant must not have income in excess of $605.78 / month plus up to $261.00 / month in actual shelter costs.
+One’s countable assets, which do not include an applicant’s primary home (given the applicant lives in the home, or has “intent” to return to the home, and his / her equity interest value is no greater than $750,000) and a car, cannot be more than $2,000.
+Married couples cannot have monthly income and assets greater than $915.38 plus up to $391.67 in actual shelter costs, and $3,000, respectively.

 For Categorically Needy participants, there are no fees or copayments for care services.
 Medically Needy individuals are required to spend down their income on their care costs to the Medically Needy income limit.
 At this point, Medicaid covers their remaining costs.
-As of 2019, the Medically Needy income limit is $591.67, regardless of whether one is a single applicant or married with a spouse also applying for benefits.
+As of 2020, the Medically Needy income limit is $1,063.33 for a single applicant and $1,436.67 for a married couple.

 Personal Care, under Wisconsin Medicaid, is defined by assistance with the activities of daily living.
 These are bathing, toileting, transferring (in and out of bed, for example), feeding, dressing, and basic mobility.
 Certain non-personal care activities are also covered such as laundry, meal preparation, food shopping and accompanying the care recipient to medical appointments.